Ransomware3301/C_graph_library/README.md

 graph_edge_list_t;
 ```

-And finally, each edge is defined as a struct containing the edge's label, weight and unique edge ID (abbreviated as EID)
+And finally, each edge is defined as a struct containing the edge's label, weight, unique edge ID (abbreviated as EID) and an array
+of two endpoints IDs, which are the two nodes' IDs that each edge connects.

+Conventionally, the NID in index 0 of the array is the source node's ID and the NID in index 1 is the destination node's ID.

 ```C
 /* Edge Definition */